The Data View: Editing SKOS Thesauri

 The Various Sections in SKOS Projects

 SKOS Projects offer 5 sections for managing different kind of resources.
-We have already described the Class and Property sections in the manual page on OWL Editing, so here we will discuss the three other sections peculiar to thesauri.
+We have already described the Class, Property and Datatype sections in the manual page on OWL Editing, so here we will discuss the three other sections peculiar to thesauri.

 When editing a SKOS thesaurus, the landing page for the Data View is the Concept Section.
 When opening a new project for the first time, VB will inform the user (through the question mark on the yellow triangle in figure below) that one or more schemes have to be selected, in order to show their related concept trees.